OscarDCorbalan/fullstack-nanodegree-vm/vagrant/restaurants/README.md

   * Database: **SQLAlchemy** backed by a **PostgreSQL** database.
 Also tested with **SQLite** during development.
   * Front-end: **HTML5/CSS3**, with a **Bootstrap** interface and some **jQuery**.

+## Project homepage

+Extra details can be fount at: http://www.oscardc.com/project/restaurant-menu

 ## Live site

 https://oscardoc-restaurant-menu.herokuapp.com, hosted at [Heroku](https://www.heroku.com)